dome2048/ohpm/README.md

 **openHAB Particle Monitor**
 ============================

 Designed to run on Particle's Photon-based Internet Button, the openHAB Particle Monitor provides a link between you and your openHAB-connected house, even when you're away from home.
-The OHPM exposes three openHAB switches (Alarm, Trouble, and Light) which you can add to groups or automate through rules.
+The OHPM exposes four openHAB switches (Alarm, Trouble, Light, and Party) which you can add to groups or automate through rules.
 As long as the Internet Button is powered, connected to a WiFi network, and configured properly, you'll receive an alert if there's an issue at home.
 Unlike solutions like MQTT, the OHPM intentionally uses the Particle Cloud to pass updates to your device whenever it has an internet connection.

 The setup also has a "timeout" feature, such that if the Internet Button hasn't heard a "status OK" message from openHAB for a few mintues, the system will alert you.
 If you rely on a smartphone to receive alerts from your house, this provides a way to leave your phone on silent with the assurance you'll be notified of an issue.